 Students who major in art history complete courses that collectively examine artworks made in various times, places, cultures, and mediums.
-They also select courses from an array of subjects relevant to art history—anthropology, geography, history, religious studies, and more.
+They also select courses from an array of subjects relevant to art history—anthropology, history, religious studies, and more.

 In art history courses, students acquire knowledge of stylistic or conceptual movements in the history of art, while mastering the terminology and research methods used by art historians.